im-addie/poke-api/README.md

 JavaScript, React, and Material UI

 ### 📋 Overview
-The Pokédex repository is a project that combines my passion for video games with my journey in learning the React framework.
+The Pokédex is a project that combines my passion for video games with my journey in learning the React framework.
 The Pokédex utilizes the [Poke API](https://pokeapi.co/) to fetch data for the original 151 Pokémon.
 As a first-time React user, this repository serves as a hands-on learning experience for me, allowing me to apply React concepts while creating an interactive and user-friendly Pokédex application.

 ### ✨ Features
 - Landing page